Acts 1

 The Book of Acts tells us about the movement of the Gospel and Christianity from Jerusalem to Rome.
 The focus of the book moves from Jesus to the apostles.

-The Book of Acts and the Gospel of Luke belong together, together they record what Jesus began to do whilst he was in the flesh and continued to do in Spirit and so, Acts is the continuation of the Gospel of Luke.
+The Book of Acts and the Gospel of Luke belong together.
+Together they record what Jesus began to do whilst He was in the flesh and continued to do in Spirit and so, Acts is the continuation of the Gospel of Luke.

 Author